Nathan-Nesbitt/Minecraft_AI/README.md

 #### Lessons page (Lessons_page.html)
 - This page contains the various lessons available to the user, they are presented in a carousel style where each lesson appears in the center of the page and the user can slide left or right to display the different lessons.
-Custom lessons can be created and integrated into the game by downloading them or linking them from within the game..
+Custom lessons can be created and integrated into the game by downloading them or linking them from within the game.
+- A great feature

 #### Lesson overview (lesson_overview.html)
 - This page contains an overview of the selected lesson that will explain to the user what will be done in the lesson and what its goal is.